Graduate Admissions Overview

 - Transcripts from all the universities attended (non-official transcripts acceptable for admissions review)

-- GRE general test - Quantitative and Verbal (non-official report acceptable for admissions review)
+- GRE general test - Quantitative, Verbal, and Analytical Writing (non-official report acceptable for admissions review)

 - TOEFL - for all non-native-English-speaking students regardless of previous education in English-speaking institutions, with a minimum of 22 for all the iBT sub-scores (non-official report acceptable for admissions review)